mastodon/ostatus2/README.md

 # OStatus

-Toolset for interacting with the OStatus suite of protocols:
+A Ruby toolset for interacting with the OStatus suite of protocols:

 * Subscribing to and publishing feeds via PubSubHubbub
+* Interacting with feeds via Salmon
-* Something else
+* Parsing ActivityStreams

 ## Installation